danielnuriyev/engineering-blog/README.md

 # Engineering Blog

-This is a Jekyll blog using the midnight theme, containing thoughts on software engineering, data platforms, and technology.
+This is a blog containing thoughts on software engineering, data platforms, and technology.

 ## Topics Covered